mrzachnugent/react-native-reusables/COMMUNITY_RESOURCES.md

 # Community Resources

-This document lists community-created components, libraries, and templates that extend React Native Reusables and fill in missing shadcn/ui elements.
+Community-created components, libraries, and templates that extend React Native Reusables and fill in missing shadcn/ui elements.

-Contributions are welcome!
-Submit a PR to add your resource.
+_Contributions are welcome!
+Submit a PR to add your resource._

----

 ## Components & Libraries